Pronovix/gulp/README.md

-# Devportal Theme task runner
+# Gulp Theme task runner

 ## Usage

-1. Clone this repo to project root (outside Drupal root)
-1. Rename `.env.js` to `env.js` and set your local theme paths
+- Rename `.env.js` as `env.js` to your project and set your local theme paths
-1. Run `npm install` in this folder
-1. Run `npm run gulp` or `npm run gulp watch`
+- Run the container: `docker run --rm pronovix/gulp -v $PWD:/build/app npm run gulp`
-1. Enjoy
+- Enjoy

 ## Debugging

-1. If you want to have sourcemaps as well, run `npm run gulp -- --debug` or `npm run gulp watch --debug`
+- If you want to have sourcemaps as well, run `npm run gulp -- --debug` or `npm run gulp watch --debug`